 Upholding Employee Rights & Battling Gender Discrimination in the Workplace

 Lieff Cabraser has a strong tradition of fighting for employee rights across America.
-Our current work includes gender discrimination cases against Google, Microsoft, Sandia National Labs and Goldman Sachs.
+Our current work includes gender discrimination cases against Google and Goldman Sachs.
 These employment law class action cases challenge discrimination based on employees’ race, color, national origin, religion, age, gender, sexual orientation, or disability; wage violations, including failure to pay overtime, break time, or vacation time; and misuse of employees’ retirement benefits.
 We also represent employees who “blow the whistle” on wrongdoing by their employers as well as in other cases alleging violations of the law.